AliceO2Group/ReadoutCard/README.md

 The CruChannelMaster implementation is not complete.

 ChannelFactory should instantiate a ChannelMaster object based on card type and serial number.
 But currently, it just goes with the first C-RORC it comes across.

+The ChannelParameters used to initialize the ChannelMaster object are stored in the shared memory.
+The purpose of this is to know when a ChannelMaster object has released the lock, and then another one takes it using different parameters.
+In that case, some things must be re-initialized.
+However, this is not yet implemented and a change of parameters currently requires the user to delete the shared files.

 Dependencies